nextflow-io/nextflow/docs/process.rst

 .. warning::
   Files are copied into the specified directory in an *asynchronous* manner, so they may not be immediately available in the published directory at the end of the process execution.
-For this reason, files published by a process should not be accessed by other downstream processes.
+For this reason, downstream processes should not try to access output files through the publish directory, but through channels.

 .. _process-queue: